 Because of many things, Bolingbrook is a great place for families with children to consider.
 First of all, many other families with children live here, making Bolingbrook a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Bolingbrook has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bolingbrook’s overall crime rate is lower than average for the country.

-The education level of Bolingbrook citizens is very high relative to the national average among all cities (21.84%): 36.14% of adults in Bolingbrook have a bachelor's degree or even advanced degree.
+The population of Bolingbrook is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.43% of adults in Bolingbrook have a bachelor's degree or even advanced degree.

 The most common language spoken in Bolingbrook is English.
 Other important languages spoken here include Spanish and Langs. of India.